-4) Test, test, test.
+8. Test, test, test.

 We can't stress this part of the process enough.
-A/B testing can do wonders for your clickthrough rates.
+A/B testing can do wonders for your click-through rates.

-5) Nurture your leads.
+9. Nurture your leads.

 Remember: No lead is going to magically turn into a customer.
 Leads are only as good as your nurturing efforts.